mimimaohiem/KLTN/README.md

 - RDRPOSTagger achieves a very competitive accuracy in comparison to the state-of-the-art results.
 See experimental results including performance speed and tagging accuracy for 13 languages in our *AI Communications* article.

-- RDRPOSTagger supports the pre-trained POS and morphological tagging models for Bulgarian, Czech, Dutch, English, French, German, Hindi, Italian, Portuguese, Spanish, Swedish, Thai and Vietnamese.
-In addition, RDRPOSTagger supports the pre-trained universal POS tagging models for 40+ languages.
+- RDRPOSTagger supports pre-trained models for fine-grained POS and morphological tagging  for Bulgarian, Czech, Dutch, English, French, German, Hindi, Italian, Portuguese, Spanish, Swedish, Thai and Vietnamese.

+- RDRPOSTagger also supports pre-trained universal POS tagging models for 40+ languages.
+These models are learned using training data from the Universal Dependencies (UD) v2.0.
+Universal POS tagging accuracies on UD v2.0 test sets are [HERE](https://github.com/datquocnguyen/RDRPOSTagger/blob/master/Models/UniPOS/Readme.md).

 The general architecture and experimental results of RDRPOSTagger can be found in our following papers: